19hours/sg-statutes/Acts/Medical (Therapy, Education and Research) Act.md

 16\.—(1) Subject to subsection (2), the removal and use of any part of a body in accordance with section 3, 4 or 12, as the case may be, or the post-mortem examination of a body in accordance with the provisions of Part III, shall be lawful.

+[14/2010]

 (2) No such removal or post-mortem examination shall be effected except —

 (a) by a registered medical practitioner, who shall have satisfied himself that the death of the deceased person has been determined and certified in accordance with section 2A of the Interpretation Act (Cap.
 1); or

-(b) where the Coroner has ordered the release of the body under section 22(3)(c) of the Coroners Act 2010, in a case where an inquiry is to be held in respect of the death of any person.
+(b) where the Coroner has ordered the release of the body under section 22(3)(c) of the Coroners Act (Cap.
+63A), in a case where an inquiry is to be held in respect of the death of any person.

-[22/1998 wef 02/11/1998]
+[22/98; 14/2010]

 ### Power of Coroner unaffected

 17\.
-Sections 3, 4, 13, 14 and 15 shall be without prejudice to the authority of the Coroner to direct the post-mortem examination of a body of a deceased person under the provisions of the Coroners Act 2010.
+Sections 3, 4, 13, 14 and 15 shall be without prejudice to the authority of the Coroner to direct the post-mortem examination of a body of a deceased person under the provisions of the Coroners Act (Cap.
+63A).

+[14/2010]

 ## THE SCHEDULE

-Sections 4 and 14.
+Sections 4 and 14

 Authorised persons